 The School District works under the direction of the School Board and its superintendent.
 Projects selected for SPLOST funding are approved by the School Board.
-The SPLOST V referendum was passed by the voters of Thomaston-Upson County.
-The maximum amount approved to be raised from the SPLOST V referendum is \$15,000,000.00.
+During fiscal years 2019 and 2023, the SPLOST V and SPLOST VI referendums were passed by the voters of Thomaston-Upson County.
+The maximum amount approved to be raised from the SPLOST V and SPLOST VI referendums are \$15,000,000.00 and \$28,000,000.00, respectively.
 SPLOST V funds will be used for the following purposes as outlined in the referendum: